jkempf42/kube-volttron/cluster-config/README.md

 Save the file and exit.

-Now restart the CoreDNS pod by finding the pod names (there should be two):
+Now restart the CoreDNS pods by finding the pod names (there should be two):

 	kubectl get -n kube-system pods | grep coredns

-Delete the pod:
+Delete the pods:

 	kubectl delete -n kube-system pod <coredns pod name> <coredns pod name>

-The CoreDNS Deployment should restart the pod automatically.
+The CoreDNS Deployment should restart the pods automatically.

 When the pods are running, test resolution into the Kubernetes cluster with: